kckichi/kckichi/README.md

-Hello hello hello

-Pony town : C + h ok and int !!!
+Pony town : c + h and int almost always totallt fine I'm not too active on there soo

-— semi inactive on there

-@lcwran for soc links
+@lcwran is m y user on socials
 <!--
 **kckichi/kckichi** is a ✨ _special_ ✨ repository because its `README.md` (tponytohis file) appears on your GitHub profile.